Take your Career to the Next Level

 3. The Four-Step Perception Management Process

-Part II: Increase Your Visibility—Stand Out and Get Noticed by the People
+Part II: Increase Your Visibility — Stand Out and Get Noticed by the People Who Matter Most

 If you are not visible, you're invisible.
 In this second section, Joel teaches personal and practical application techniques to help you showcase your talents, skills, results, value, and overall impact to stand out from the crowd and advance your career.
 Part 2 teaches you how to: